mb3188/TD_seq_paper_scripts/README.txt

 The pipeline is run in two phases (1) the initial alignment for long reads (2) a second phase where quality control, coverage filtering and insertion detection.
 The two phases are executed separately by running two scripts -- master.sh
-which produces output in alignments.1 directory and  INSERTION_DETECTION.pbs which should be copied to alignments.1 directory together with its bash script INSERTION_DETECTION.pb and run after alignment has finished.
+which produces output in alignments.1 directory and  Insertion_detection.pbs which should be copied to alignments.1 directory together with its bash script Insertion_detection.sh and run after alignment has finished.

 master.sh conducts alignments

-The recommended protocol is to run aln_pipeline.pbs to completion and then execute INSERTION_DETECTION.pbs (see below).
+The recommended protocol is to run aln_pipeline.pbs to completion and then execute Insertion_detection.pbs (see below).